Dr. Dimitris Tsoukalas, MD

-1. Special metabolomic exams guide us to the restoration of the natural state of our cells.
-According to Harvard Medical School metabolomics is the simplest and most accurate way to evaluate the health condition of the individual nowadays.
+1. Highly specialized metabolomic analysis guide us to the restoration of the natural state of our cells.
+According to Harvard Medical School, metabolomics is the simplest and most accurate way to evaluate the health condition of the individual nowadays.
 The concomitant restoration of the healthy functions with the use of the recommended pharmaceutical treatment, where necessary, gives us a very powerful weapon in the fight against autoimmune diseases.

 2. To help the person detect and manage stress agents that are hidden behind the disease.
 This is an issue that most people ignore and often remains unmanaged.
 Almost always autoimmune diseases are accompanied by intense changes of mood which refeed the disease and deteriorate the image.

 The biochemical alteration and the stress of the contemporary environment are the basic causes of the tremendous increase of autoimmune diseases.
 Their gradual restoration may lead to a steady improvement of the image instead of a steady deterioration.

 Our body is genetically programmed to be healthy; the duty of medicine and ours is to assist it to this effort.
 Recent scientific knowledge allows and encourages us to follow and support the work of nature.

 American Autoimmune Related Diseases Association, statistics, AARDA.
 Accessed on Nov.
 2018

 World Economic Forum global report.
 10 Emerging technologies 2018.

 U.S. National Library of medicine.
 What is the Precision Medicine Initiative?

 World aging population, chronic diseases and impact of modifiable-metabolic risk factors Dr. Dimitris Tsoukalas, MD (Greece).
 European Institute of Nutritional Medicine, E.I.Nu.M.
 20th International Congress of Rural Medicine 2018.
 Tokyo - Japan.